top of page

 The noun 'boulevard' has a charming etymology that traces its origins to 18th-century French.
 It comes from the French word 'bouleverser,' which means 'to overturn' or 'to toss about.'
 This term evolved into 'boulevard' when it began to refer to wide, tree-lined streets with ample space for strolling and leisurely activities.
 The link between 'boulevard' and 'bouleverser' lies in the notion of transformation or upheaval, as these grand thoroughfares often represented a significant change in urban planning, offering a departure from narrower, less structured streets.
 Thus, 'boulevard' captures the idea of a wide and spacious road, typically adorned with trees, sidewalks, and green spaces, reflecting both its French heritage and its historical role in reshaping urban landscapes.

-Find the meaning of boulevard
+Find the correct meaning of the noun boulevard:

 Try Again!